GeorgeHarland/RandomTower/README.md

 # RandomTower

-A small hobby.
-Making a tower survival game with TypeScript, Preact, and Phaser.JS.
+A tower survival game built with TypeScript, Preact, and Phaser.JS.

 Open to contributions and opinions!
 I'll add more issues over time.